 As a developer, we have a lot of thoughts about the applications and features.
 Implementing them a tedious task.
 During the implementation, we can make mistakes.
 Those mistakes can be related to applications logic or technical.
 These errors will cause problems while the application is running.
-We call this type of problems as exceptions.
+We call this type of problem as exceptions.
 We can not prevent all exceptions but we can create some mechanisms to handle these situations.
 In this tutorial, we will look at how to handle these exceptions.

 What is An Exception

-Some of us may be familiar with exceptions but there may be others those do not have any idea about exceptions.
+Some of us may be familiar with exceptions but there may be others who do not have any idea about exceptions.
 Exceptions are unexpected error situations where applications generally stop working.
 Sometimes it will not stop working but will not work properly either.

 Here is an example of how an exception occurs.
 Our applications get input from the user and multiple given numbers.
 But there will be an exception if the user inputs string.
 The filename is

 When we call our application like below by providing a character like other